The Top 50 Best Football Teams of All Time

 2. Milan 1987-91

-Italy's best European contenders have delighted in a few excellent vintages, however, the ideal tempest of style and achievement arrived in a four-year whirlwind that overwhelmed Italy's exhausting football notoriety.
+Italy's best European contenders have delighted in a few excellent views, however, the ideal tempest of style and achievement arrived in a four-year whirlwind that overwhelmed Italy's exhausting football.

 They embarrassed Real Madrid 5-0 in the semi-last second leg in the 1988/89 European Cup and Steaua Bucharest 4-0 in the final.
 Some contend the team who held the trophy in 1990, allowing in only three goals, was considerably refined.